 This is how we’re supposed to feel at this point in marathon training: working hard, yet fully recovering.
 If our recovery runs don’t feel good — comfortable, even floating — we’re probably overdoing it, either in volume or pace or both.
 But that feeling is earned.

-This fall, Ward starts his commentary by noting, “I’ve been constantly tired since aggressively increasing training volume.”
+Come fall, Ward started his commentary by noting, “I’ve been constantly tired since aggressively increasing training volume.”
 And at one point during the two weeks he says, “I left wondering how I was going to wake up for tomorrow’s workout…”

 We love the times when we’re floating, when hard work is paying off, but to get there we usually have to go through periods of deep fatigue.
 This is how marathon training should feel too, usually during the early weeks when the load has increased but our bodies haven’t yet adapted.
 Fifteen weeks out from his New York City PR, Scott Fauble called it feeling “Still a Little Blah” and noted drifting off on the couch at 9:00 p.m.